"The Whiskey Route "

 This expedition truly is an experience, a journey of a lifetime to the top of one of the worlds highest Seven Summits.
 Climbers experience first-hand the five ecosystems and game parks that Kilimanjaro towers over as we climb the mountain slopes on our way to the summit.
 For those in good shape who can trek a few hours per day, Kilimanjaro is an accessible mountaineering objective.
 Although Kilimanjaro is considered a non-technical climb, roughly 1/3 of the visitors do not reach the summit.
 While some circumstances are out of the climbers and guides control, a lot of this has to do with the expertise of the expedition leader.
 The expedition to Kilimanjaro is personally led by Jason Black “the world record holder as the fastest Human to climb Kilimanjaro twice in one day (22.5hrs).”
 Jason Black as expedition leader has achieved a 100% success rate on Kilimanjaro.

-- Three-nights accommodations at the Mount Meru Hotel in Arusha (breakfast provided) – 1 pre-climb, 1 post-climb, and 1 post-safari
+Three-nights accommodations at the Keys Hotel in Moshi (breakfast provided) – 1 pre-climb, 2 post-climb.

 - All group gear on the climb (sleeping tents, dining supplies. and tents, toilette tents, first aid, etc.)

 - All climbing staff including mountain guides and local support staff.

 - All park fees, permits and tour fees

 - Oxygen bottles and masks, mountain shelter and portable stretcher on every trip.

 - Airport transfer to Castro in car from Kilimanjaro Airport to Moshi hotel return (€40 each way).